jorgwel/r2r/documentation/corevalues.md

 ---

 ## Mission
-r2g takes an API specified through RAML and converts it into a real runnable API instance using grails application Grails technology and local API.
+r2g takes an API specified through RAML and converts it into a real runnable API instance using Grails technology and local API.
 Me myself and Irene are going to work at this project working on free times and fridays after guitar classes.

 ---